-The following topics will be covered in this module are:
+The following indicative topics covered in this module are:

 - Contemporary issues in training